General officer commanding: General Officer Commanding-in-Chief

+General Officer Commanding

+Higher military commanders of the Indian Army who are in command of operational formations, such as a division or corps, or of static formations, such as subarea or area, are also referred to as General Officers Commanding; examples being GOC 12 Corps, GOC 3 Infantry Division, GOC Dakshin Maharashtra and Goa Subarea, and GOC Uttar Bharat Area.

 Equivalent term in other services

-The equivalent term for naval officers is flag officer commanding (FOC) and that for air force officers is air officer commanding (AOC).
+The equivalent term for naval officers is flag officer commanding and that for air force officers is air officer commanding.

-In the case of flag and air officers heading a large or important command, the term is flag officer commanding-in-chief (FOC-in-C) and air officer commanding-in-chief (AOC-in-C).
+In the case of flag and air officers heading a large or important command, the term is flag officer commanding-in-chief and air officer commanding-in-chief.

-In the United States Armed Forces, the equivalent is commanding general (CG).
+In the United States Armed Forces, the equivalent is commanding general.